 - A CLT will use clinical discernment to help you determine whether MRT food sensitivity testing is appropriate for you or not.

-The LEAP Immunocalm plan
+The LEAP Immunocalm diet protocol

 CLT’s are also trained to guide and coach clients through an optional 6-part LEAP “Immunocalm Diet” (also referred to as an “oligo-antigenic” plan), which is essentially a customized eating plan we’ll co-create together to incorporate all of your body’s BEST foods in a nutritionally sound way.